Political positions of the Republican Party (United States): Abortion and embryonic stem cell research

 Not all Republicans support abortion restrictions and the human life amendment.
-Though anti-abortion planks have been part of the party platform since 1976., before 1988 there was little difference between Republicans and other voters regarding abortion, and in 2015, 40 percent of Republicans supported legal abortion.
+Though anti-abortion planks have been part of the party platform since 1976, before 1988 there was little difference between Republicans and other voters regarding abortion, and in 2015, 40 percent of Republicans supported legal abortion.
 Despite their divergence from the party platform, pro-abortion rights Republicans are unlikely to switch parties.
 Pro-abortion rights ideology has been present in the Republican Party since before the Roe v.
 Wade decision in 1973, and the pro-abortion rights ideology is still present today.

 According to some pro-abortion rights Republican groups, the Republican belief in limited government and individualism should extend to social issues, such as abortion rights.
 Research indicates that supporters of pro-abortion rights Republican organizations are motivated by libertarianism.
 Supporters of pro-abortion rights organizations may hold less conservative views on abortion, but tend to hold relatively conservative views on other political issues.

-Pro-abortion rights ideology and support for abortion rights ranges.
+Support for abortion rights ranges.
 The 1992 American National Election study asked respondents about their support for the legal rights of abortion.
 Respondents either believe abortion should only be allowed in cases of rape, incest, and to save the mother's life, abortion should be allowed if there is a "clear need," or that abortion should not be restricted in any way.

 There are several organizations and Political Action Committees that support pro-abortion rights republican candidates.
 The most prominent are Republican Majority for Choice, Republicans for Choice, and The Wish List.
 These organizations provide money, endorsements, and training to candidates who support abortion rights.
 Republican Main Street Partnership has shown support for pro-abortion rights legislation.